ScarletsFiction/ScarletsFrame/README.md

 ## Contribution
 If you want to help in ScarletsFrame please fork this project and edit on your repository, then make a pull request to here.
 Otherwise, you can help with donation via [patreon](https://www.patreon.com/stefansarya).

-Keep the code simple and clear.

 ## License
 ScarletsFrame is under the MIT license.

-But don't forget to put the a link to this repository.
+But don't forget to put a link to this repository, or share it maybe.